 Kay Armstead Center for Communicative Disorders

-The Kay Armstead Center for Communicative Disorders (KACCD) provides clinical services in speech, language and hearing evaluations, treatments and consultations.
+The Kay Armstead Center for Communication Disorders (KACCD) provides clinical services in speech, language and hearing evaluations, treatments and consultations.
 KACCD serves both the SJSU and south bay communities.
 Students, faculty, staff and local residents are welcome to inquire about our services.
 Referrals are accepted at any time.
 We seek a range of clients for our center, in terms of both age and disorder.
 We are qualified to diagnose and treat disorders in the areas of articulation, phonology, language, stuttering, voice, hearing, oral motor, cognition and social aspects of communication.
 For information regarding communicative disorders, please see American Speech-Language-Hearing Association (ASHA).

 The goal of KACCD is to train students in the service delivery of speech-language pathology and audiology.
 Thus, services are provided by SJSU students enrolled in our programs.
 The students are supervised by our licensed and certified speech-language pathologists and audiologists.